 Bristol, keep on being brilliant! 😍#streetart #3Dartist #3D #LoveBristol @WeArePlaster @VisitBristol @visitwestuk #75Walls pic.twitter.com/bf6ArdyhEk

-In-person theatre and music at Bristol Old Vic
+Theatre, music and comedy at Bristol Old Vic

 We loved watching Bristol Old Vic productions at home but it’s so good to be able to return to the amazing building for live theatre.